joe-cheung/joe-cheung.github.io/_posts/2022-03-22-Book-Review-Public-Choice-Theory-and-the-Illusion-of-Grand-Strategy.md

 80,000 Hours has updated their top career recommendations to include [China specialist](https://80000hours.org/career-reviews/china-specialist/) to improve China-Western coordination on global catastrophic risk, which seems more important after reading how irrational and [captured](https://en.wikipedia.org/wiki/Regulatory_capture) the American foreign policy apparatus is.
 As Hanania [writes](https://www.defensepriorities.org/explainers/great-power-competition-as-an-anachronism), “great power competition” is an anachronism.
 If Ukraine is the first war warped by hyperreality, it won’t be the last.
 Now that US foreign policy elites have driven Putin into the arms of China, let’s hope IR specialists can imbibe the public choice model instead of antagonising yet another nuclear rival.

 _Public Choice Theory and the Illusion of Grand Strategy_ is an important work because it raises [the sanity waterline](https://www.lesswrong.com/posts/XqmjdBKa4ZaXJtNmf/raising-the-sanity-waterline), which at the least should make us stop killing millions for no reason, and at the most should make the human race more knowledgeable of how to prevent total extinction from nuclear armageddon.
-Pax Americana is dead, but [a multipolar world will be more humane](https://richardhanania.substack.com/p/why-a-multipolar-world-will-be-more?s=r).

 ## Endnotes